Differentiable Structure Learning and Causal Discovery for General Binary Data: Introduction

 In this work, we propose a general differentiable structure learning framework for discrete data, which captures arbitrary dependencies without assuming a specific data-generating process.
 We first show that, in this general setting, DAGs are non-identifiable from observational data alone.
 Nevertheless, we characterize the complete set of compatible structures and parameters.
 To select among these, we adopt a sparsity principle, aiming for the sparsest DAG consistent with the observed distribution.
 We formulate this as a single differentiable optimization problem.
 Lastly, we establish theoretical guarantees showing that our method recovers the correct Markov equivalence class under mild assumptions.
 Unlike prior work, our approach avoids assumptions like linearity or additivity, enabling it to model richer causal dependencies.

 In summary, our key contributions are as follows: \begin{enumerate} \item We start with general binary data, without assuming a particular data generating process, and use the \emph{multivariate Bernoulli} distribution (Definition~\ref{def:MBD}) as a general representation for any such model.
-We prove that, in this fully general setting, the underlying DAG is \emph{non-identifiable} and show all the graph–parameter pairs compatible with the observed distribution (Theorem~\ref{thm:sem}). \item We formulate learning of the \emph{sparsest} graph and its parameters as a single differentiable optimization~\eqref{eq:opt}.
-We establish that any global minimizer yields the sparsest valid DAG, and that under the \emph{faithfulness} assumption all such DAGs are within in the same Markov equivalence class (Theorem~\ref{thm:opt}).
-Moreover, based on our framework, we provide theoretical justification for prior works \citep{deng2023optimizing,bello2022dagma}. \item We conduct experiments demonstrating that our method can capture the most general causal relationships.
-Furthermore, we introduce a two‐stage approach, \textsc{Notears-MLP-Reg}, which reduces computational complexity and outperforms existing baselines. \end{enumerate}
+We prove that, in this fully general setting, the underlying DAG is \emph{non-identifiable} and characterize which graph–parameter pairs are compatible with the observed distribution (Theorem~\ref{thm:sem}). \item We formulate learning of the \emph{sparsest} graph and its parameters as a single differentiable program~\eqref{eq:opt}.
+We show that even without assuming faithfulness, any global minimizer yields the sparsest valid DAG (Theorem~\ref{thm:opt}).
+Moreover, based on our framework, we provide theoretical justification for prior works \citep{deng2023optimizing,bello2022dagma}. \item We conduct experiments demonstrating that our method can capture general causal relationships between discrete variables.
+Furthermore, we introduce a two‐stage approach, \textsc{BiNOTEARS}, which reduces computational complexity and outperforms existing baselines. \end{enumerate}